0xb0mb3r/zdumpster/README.md

 # z_dumpster
 # DNS and Subdomain Discovery Tool
+This Project ist a Collaboration between skidshogun (https://github.com/skidshogun) and me

 This Python script performs DNS lookups and subdomain discovery for a given domain.
 It retrieves DNS records, IP addresses, and subdomains using the `lookup.segfault.net` API.